Interpolating with generalized Assouad dimensions: Introduction

-As a way to remedy this situation, Fraser and Yu suggested in \cite{fy2018b} that one might generalize the Assouad spectrum by instead allowing the smaller scale $r$ to be prescribed as a function of the larger scale $R$, for some sensibly-chosen but otherwise arbitrary function $\phi$.
-This program was taken up by Garc\'ia, Hare, \& Mendivil in \cite{ghm2021}, who established various fundamental properties of this construction.
-We also refer the reader to \cite{tro2020, zbl:1497.28005} for other articles studying the generalized Assouad dimensions of some specific families of sets and to \cite[§3.3.3]{fra2020} for more introduction to this program\footnote{A version of the generalized Assouad dimensions for measures has been studied in \cite{zbl:1506.28003,zbl:1489.28001,arxiv:2207.14654}.}.
+As a way to remedy this situation, Fraser \& Yu suggested in \cite{zbl:1390.28019} that one might generalize the Assouad spectrum by instead allowing the smaller scale $r$ to be prescribed as a function of the larger scale $R$, for some sensibly-chosen but otherwise arbitrary function $\phi$.
+This program was taken up by Garc\'ia, Hare, \& Mendivil in \cite{zbl:1485.28006}, who established various fundamental properties of this construction.
+We also refer the reader to \cite{zbl:1437.28015, zbl:1497.28005} for other articles studying the generalized Assouad dimensions of some specific families of sets and to \cite[§3.3.3]{Fraser2021InterpolationSurvey} for more introduction to this program\footnote{A version of the generalized Assouad dimensions for measures has been studied in \cite{zbl:1506.28003,zbl:1489.28001,zbl:1543.28003}.}.

-We define a particular variant here, which is trivially more restrictive than the original definition but for all purposes functions in the same way. \begin{definition} We say that a function $\phi\colon (0,1)\to\R^+$ is a \defn{dimension function} if the following two conditions hold: \begin{enumerate}[nl,r] \item $R\mapsto\phi(R)\log(1/R)$ increases to infinity as $R$ decreases to zero, and \item $\phi(R)$ decreases as $R$ decreases to zero. \end{enumerate} \end{definition} Note that these conditions necessarily imply continuity.
+We define a particular variant here, which is trivially more restrictive than the original definition but for all purposes functions in the same way. \begin{definition} We say that a function $\phi\colon (0,1)\to\R^+$ is a \defn{dimension function} if the following two conditions hold: \begin{enumerate}[nl,r] \item $R\mapsto\phi(R)\log(1/R)$ increases to infinity as $R$ decreases to zero, and \item $\phi(R)$ decreases as $R$ decreases to zero. \end{enumerate} \end{definition} Note that these conditions necessarily imply continuity of $\phi$.
 We denote the set of all dimension functions by $\mathcal{W}$.
 For $\phi\in\mathcal{W}$, we then define the \defn{$\phi$-Assouad dimension}\footnote{It seems that every sensible choice of specification (e.g.~$r=\phi(R)$, $r=R^{\phi(R)}$, or $r=R^{1+\phi(R)}$) has its own share of benefits and drawbacks.
 One must be careful when reading the literature to verify which notation is used.} of $F$ by

-We similarly define the \defn{upper $\phi$-Assouad dimension}\footnote{ What we call the upper $\phi$-Assouad dimension is referred to as the $\phi$-dimension in \cite{ghm2021}.} of $F$ by
+We similarly define the \defn{upper $\phi$-Assouad dimension}\footnote{ What we call the upper $\phi$-Assouad dimension is referred to as the $\phi$-dimension in \cite{zbl:1485.28006}.
+Our terminology is chosen for consistency with the (upper) Assouad spectrum; see \cite{zbl:1410.28008}.} of $F$ by

 Occasionally, we will write $\dimAs\phi F$ to denote the identical formula whenever $\phi\colon(0,1)\to\R^+$ is any function.
-We note that one convenient feature of the $\phi$-Assouad dimension is that it can be expressed as a limit: it follows directly from the definition that
+One convenient feature of the $\phi$-Assouad dimension is that it can be expressed as a limit: it follows directly from the definition that